tytydraco/yessleep/out/The_Journals_of_John_B_Wallace.md

 2 parts magnesium.
 5 ounces of elf blood, 5 pounds of troll skin, 3 liters of sulphuric acid…, yes; I am ready.

 “Goodbye Archie!
-You were a good assistant…”, I said.
+You *were* a good assistant…”, I said.
 He stared at me; his eyes filled with terror, like a dog trapped in a cage.
 Well, he is **literally** trapped in a cage, after all.

 Dr. Canberra shrieked in agony as the machine sucked his soul.
 I then took my rifle and shot Canberra’s lifeless body in the head 3 times and twice in the heart.

-I transferred his consciousness into an artificial chamber made from exotic elements, elements unknown to any modern scientist.
+I transferred his consciousness into an artificial chamber made from artificial elements of my design, elements unknown to any modern scientist.
 I then bound the consciousness back to his lifeless, destroyed body.

 To my horror, the resurrection went awry.
 Dr. Canberra's body went into a grotesque dance, and his organs fell out as he tried to escape the cage.
 Realizing the process was too much for him, I activated my plasma incinerator, completely annihilating his body and disintegrating it at the particulate level.
 Large parts of my lab caught fire too.
 What was I thinking, having him only 50 feet away from me?
 I should have developed a sealed incineration chamber before-hand.
 Good to keep this in mind for the next time!